sanzor/Ctesiphon/Server.md

 | MESSAGE | `ClientID`,<br />`Channel`,<br />`Payload` | Publishes`Payload` to target Redis  `Channel` on behalf of `Client ID` |
 | GET_CHANNELS | `Client ID` | Retrieves all the channels that the`ClientID` is subscribed to. |

-Notes:
+**Notes**:

 - We did not include in the table the message of type`SERVER_RESULT` since this is an outbound message.
 The server sends this message to the client as the result of the attempted operation !
-- The `SERVER_RESULT` messages as you can see are not written to the websocket , but to an Outbound Queue (this will be explained in the next section : *The Outbound Task* ) !
+- The `SERVER_RESULT` messages , as you can see ,  are not written to the websocket , but to an Outbound Queue (this will be explained in the next section : *The Outbound Task* ) !

 #### Subscribe/Unsubscribe mechanism